alejandroreyes2/PortfolioProjects/README.md

 # PortfolioProjects
-Throughout this portfolio, you will find a collection of projects that showcase my use of Python, R, SQL, and Tableau.
+Throughout this portfolio, you will find a collection of projects that showcase my use of Python, SQL, R, Excel and Tableau.
 Each project has its own README file that goes into more depth than the brief synopses that can be seen below.

+Featured Projects:

 1. 2019 Flight Data Exploratory Data Analysis in Python – Personal Project	(_March 2023_)
 - Used Python to investigate and make sense of a dataset with over 6.4 million records